 Denker went the first six innings to pick up his fifth victory against no losses.
 The lefty allowed eight hits and fanned nine.
 Hamers, in his first start of his career, took the loss.
 Petersen was the Tigers' bright spot hitting-wise. collecting three hits in four at-bats on his 17th birthday.

-protect their Midwest Conference lead tonight when they entertain third-place Perry at 8 p.m.
+The Tigers will be out to protect their Midwest Conference lead tonight when they entertain third-place Perry at 8 p.m.